-Pakistan Telecommunication Authority (PTA) will soon regulate the mobile apps and Over the Top (OTT) services.
+Pakistan Telecommunication Authority (PTA) will soon regulate mobile apps and Over the Top (OTT) services.
 These OTT services include WhatsApp, Viber, and Skype, etc. sources said.

-According to the details, the characteristic for the distribution of the Internet-based VoIP and other OTT services is primarily not same as the previous model in which services were embedded in the network.
+According to the details, the characteristic for the distribution of the Internet-based VoIP and other OTT services is primarily not the same as the previous model in which services were embedded in the network.

 That is why most regulatory systems developed in accordance with the earlier model are not acceptable when applied in this context.
 The suggested revision to the licensing framework will address this problem in the long term.

-The new framework will allow the Pakistani government to confirm that this kind of mobile apps are in line with national interests and do not hurt telecom sector’s (operators) interests.
+The new framework will allow the Pakistani government to confirm that this kind of mobile apps are in line with national interests and do not hurt the telecom sector’s (operators) interests.

 OTT services will be brought under regulation in Pakistan.
 According to the authorities, there is an immediate requirement to regulate services such as VoIP because they are mostly provided by unverified service providers.